mrgeyer/classtris/README.md

 - To load the next student, click the yellow guy on the top menu or NEXT above the student's name.
 - To load the THEN student in the que, press THEN above the student's names.
 - To manually enter a student, enter the student's name in the text field under the LATER button and click the LATER button.
-It will move the students in the que up one and place the student whose name you tyed in the que.
-The student will not be placed in the que if you do not click LATER.To confime that a student is added to the que, it will say successfully added and a log entry will be posted saying manual entry.
+The student will not be placed in the que if you do not click LATER.
+The field will become blank after the student is added to the que.
+A log entry will be posted saying manual entry.

 - To load a new question, click the ? in the top menu.